PKim59/ACIT2420_As3P1/Assignment3_part1.md

 sudo apt install nginx
 ```

->Note: Depending on your settings, you may have safeguards for sudo commands.
-It may ask you to enter your password to confirm the action.
+>Note: Depending on your settings, you may have safeguards set for sudo where it may ask you to enter your password to confirm the action.
+>Enter the password to proceed as necessary.

-3. Create a directory in the /var/www location named my-site.
+3. Create a folder in the /var/www directory named my-site.
 Enter the following command:

 ```
 sudo mkdir /var/www/my-site